ChrisK91/chrisk91.github.io/content/post/2018-02-13-Setting-up-VSCode-for-Anki-addon-development.md

 ---
-blurb: VSCode has become a powerful editor for Python.
+summary: VSCode has become a powerful editor for Python.
 Here I share my setup, to develop Anki addons using VSCode.
 comments: true
 date: "2018-02-13T00:00:00Z"